tock/book/src/course/root-of-trust/encryption-service.md

 functionalities into different apps is helpful from a security perspective.
 We'll discuss this more in the next part of the tutorial.

-First, let's modify our scaffold in `encryption_service/main.c` to respond to the main screen app's dispatch signal using Tock's interprocess communication (IPC) driver.
-Completed code is available in `root_of_trust_milestone_one/` if you run into issues.
+First, let's modify our scaffold in `encryption_service_starter/main.c` to respond to the main screen app's dispatch signal using Tock's interprocess communication (IPC) driver.
+Rename the directory in your local copy from `encryption_service_starter/` to `encryption_service/`.
+Completed code is available in `encryption_service_milestone_one/` if you run into issues.

 1. Take a look in `screen/main.c` at the `select_rot_service()` function.
 This function, called by `main()`, takes in the name of an IPC service hosted e.g.